 Hanad is most recently the regional program director for Africa.
 From 2012–2018, he served as Nairobi-based Solidarity Center director for East and Horn of Africa programs, where he managed work in Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Tanzania and Uganda.
 Hanad previously served as the Solidarity Center director of trade union strengthening, from 2005 to 2012, and as acting Africa regional director before that.
 Prior to joining the Solidarity Center in 2002, Hanad worked for the AFL-CIO’s Food and Allied Services Trades department, where he implemented strategic union campaign programs for unions affiliated to the AFL-CIO, and with the Calvert Group, which focused on socially responsible investing.
 He has extensive experience in conducting trainings and campaigns in many African countries in union organizing and bargaining as well as in strategic trade union research in support of trade union campaigns.
 Hanad is a fluent French speaker.

-Joell, who has more than 15 years of experience fighting for worker rights in the United States and around the world, was named regional program director of the Trade Union Strengthening (TUS) department in 2019.
-Before that, Joell served as regional program director for the Solidarity Center’s Americas programs and senior specialist for organizing in the Solidarity Center’s Trade Union Strengthening department.
+Joell, who has more than 15 years of experience fighting for worker rights in the United States and around the world, joined the Program Coordination department in 2021.
+Prior to that, he served as director of the Trade Union Strengthening (TUS) department, regional program director for the Solidarity Center’s Americas programs and senior TUS specialist for organizing.
 Joell has worked with unions in a variety of sectors in Africa, the Americas and other regions to develop organizing, strategic research and campaigning capacity through workshops and on-the-ground training.
 Joell, who holds a master’s degree in international affairs and economic development, began working in the labor movement in 2001 at the Service Employees International Union and has worked with the International Brotherhood of Teamsters and the International Brotherhood of Electrical Workers.
 [LinkedIn]

 Catherine Pajic, Organizational Development for Recruitment and Hiring Systems Deputy Director